dandi/dandi-hub/doc/design/data-retention-policy.md

 ## Automated Data Audit

 At some interval (30 days with no login?):
-   - find files larger than 1GB and mtime > 30 (?) days -- get total size and count
+   - find files larger than 1 (?)
+GB and mtime > 30 (?) days -- get total size and count
    - find _pycache_ and nwb-cache folders and pip cache and mtime > 30? days -- total sizes and list of them

 Notify user if: